1 888 370 6765

 Arrive Tokyo

-Upon arrival in Japan’s financial, commercial, and political capital, we transfer to our hotel.
+Upon arrival in Tokyo, Japan’s financial, commercial, and political capital, we transfer to our hotel.
 As guests’ arrival times may vary, we have no scheduled activities or meals planned.

-Upon arrival in Japan’s financial, commercial, and political capital, we transfer to our hotel.
+Upon arrival in Tokyo, Japan’s financial, commercial, and political capital, we transfer to our hotel.
 As guests’ arrival times may vary, we have no scheduled activities or meals planned.

 3